countable-web/open-source-corporation/peopleops/MEETINGS.rst

 Scope
 -----

-Define all the meetings at Countable
+Define all the meetings at Countable.

 All Meetings
 ------------